41st Infantry Division (United States): Order of battle

 In France the 41st Division received a major disappointment when it was designated a replacement division and did not go into combat as a unit.
 The majority of its infantry personnel went to the 1st, 2nd, 32nd and 42nd Infantry Divisions where they served throughout the war.
-The 147th Artillery Regiment was attached to the 32nd Division and saw action at the Third Battle of the Aisne, the Meuse-Argonne Offensive and other areas.
-The 146th and 148th of the 66th Field Artillery Brigade were attached as corps artillery units and participated in the battles of Château-Thierry, Aisne-Marne, Saint-Mihiel and Meuse-Argonne Offensive.
+The 147th Field Artillery Regiment was attached mostly to the 32nd Division and saw action at the Third Battle of the Aisne, the Meuse-Argonne Offensive and other areas.
+The 146th and 148th Regiments of the 66th Field Artillery Brigade were also attached as corps artillery units and participated in the battles of Château-Thierry, Aisne-Marne, Saint-Mihiel and Meuse-Argonne Offensive.